 Where I currently Live: Galveston, Indiana

-Motivation for working with Chapter: I have always had a strong ability in connecting individuals to things they may need.
+Why I work for The ALS Association: I have always had a strong ability in connecting individuals to things they may need.
 I am motivated to help those during some of their most vulnerable times, sometimes that just offering an ear to listen or connecting them to a resource they may need and taking some of the burdens off their plate for them.
 At the end of the day this is what puts a smile on my face knowing I may have given a moment of relief to someone else during a difficult time for them.
 I am honored to be a part of an association that will allow me to continue this line of work in helping others.

 Hobbies: I enjoy meeting new people, gathering for events (sporting ones as well – Go Cubs!)
 I am a mother two twin daughters that often keep me entertained and busy.
 I am a boxer mom to two lovely pups named Renegade and Clover (Florida State and Notre Dame fans in this house).
 When I am not running around and have the time you will find me at our local gym.

 Where I grew up: I was born in Biloxi, MS. When I turned 12 my father retired from the Navy and moved us to Meridian, MS where I finished growing up, graduating from high school and later moving to Indianapolis, IN when I was 23.
 Where I am now raising my son.